-Jay R. Vargas was born in Winslow, Arizona, the son of immigrants, an Italian mother and Hispanic father, who came to the United States in 1917.
+Jay R. Vargas was born in Winslow, Arizona, and is the son of immigrants, an Italian mother and Hispanic father, who came to the United States in 1917.
 His family taught him that the price of success is hard work and the cost of freedom is personal sacrifice.
-All four Vargas sons wore the uniform of their country in time of war: brothers Angelo and Frank at Iwo Jima and Okinawa during World War II, Joseph in Korea, and Jay in Vietnam.
+All four Vargas sons wore the uniform of their country in times of war: brothers Angelo and Frank at Iwo Jima and Okinawa during World War II, Joseph in Korea, and Jay in Vietnam.

-Colonel Vargas is the recipient of the VFW's "Veteran of the Year Award”; AMVETS "Civil Servant-of-the-Year Award"; and the Jewish War Veterans, USA “Citizen of the Year Award” for his dedicated service in caring for veterans.
+Jay is the recipient of the VFW's "Veteran of the Year Award”; AMVETS "Civil Servant-of-the-Year Award"; and the Jewish War Veterans, USA “Citizen of the Year Award” for his dedicated service in caring for veterans.
 He continues to serve as a spokesperson for Triwest Healthcare’s mental health campaign, reaching out to both active duty military and veterans.

 — Jay R. Vargas